PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

 \subsubsection{Human Evaluation.}

-As the previously discussed benchmarks are based solely on text-driven dialogues, we additionally conducted a human evaluation to assess model performance in multimodal scenarios.
-Specifically, we selected a set of 200 multimodal dialogue cases, then generated responses using our model as well as three baseline models: GPT-4o, Qwen2.5-VL, and InternVL3.
-Human annotators were then asked to compare the responses generanted by deferent model and indicate which ones better aligned with human preferences.
-To ensure a fair comparison, we applied controlled empathetic reasoning across all models during response generation, as generic model outputs were otherwise too formulaic and easily identifiable.
-The results, summarized in Figure~\ref{fig:manual}, show that our model achieves competitive performance, further validating its effectiveness in emotionally supportive multimodal interactions.
+We further carried out a human evaluation to evaluate the performance of the model in 200 multimodal dialogue cases.
+We generated responses using our model and three baseline models, namely GPT-4o, InternVL3.5, and Qwen3-VL.
+Human annotators were then asked to compare the responses generated by different models and determine which ones better aligned with human preferences.
+The evaluation criteria are the same as those in Figure 14 of the supplementary material.
+To ensure a fair comparison, we applied the structured three-stage prompt to all models during response generation, since generic outputs from general-purpose models are otherwise overly formulaic and easily distinguishable.
+As shown in Figure~\ref{fig:manual}, our model achieves competitive performance, further validating its effectiveness in emotionally supportive multimodal interactions.